Hit the Road: Funky Family Road Trips From Seattle

 1. The mountain loop

 There’s gold in them thar hills!
-Known for bluegrass music, a rich mining history and occasional Sasquatch sightings, the Mountain Loop Highway is the wilderness gateway to Glacier Peak, one of our region's most active volcanoes.
+Known for bluegrass music, a rich mining history and occasional Sasquatch sightings, the Mountain Loop Highway is the wilderness gateway to Glacier Peak, one of our region’s most active volcanoes.
 This state scenic byway is peppered with tight-knit communities that depend on tourism for their economies — a fact that’s even more poignant since the massive mudslide that ripped through Oso in 2014.
 Much of the route follows the old Everett & Monte Cristo Railway, where many relics of the mining era remain.
-Be sure to check out the Darrington Bluegrass Festival, held July 15–17, 2022.
+Be sure to check out the Darrington Bluegrass Festival, which will be held July 21–23 in 2023.

 The route: From Seattle, head north on SR-522 East through Snohomish, then on SR-92 East to Granite Falls and the Mountain Loop Highway.
 The road twists and turns through the emerald canyons of the central Cascades until you reach Darrington.
 SR-530 West takes you from Darrington back home via I-5.